TaylorJadin/jadin.me/content/post/2022/handy-domain-alfred-snippet/index.md

 ---
-title: A handy script to quickly get just the domain name from a url in your clipboard
+title: A handy Alfred Workflow get just the domain name from a URL in your clipboard
 date: 2022-04-25
 tags:
 - scripting